/

 Changing Your Flats for Zapatillas

-You’ve seen you mother wearing high heels for all these years.
-Now it’s your turn!
-While you’re at the reception, your father will be changing your flats for heels in front of your guests.
-Remember to practice walking in heels before your big day.
+You’ve seen your mom wear high heels for years—now it’s your turn.
+During the reception, your father will ceremoniously change your flats into heels in front of your guests, symbolizing your transition into young womanhood.
+Be sure to practice walking in heels before your big day!

 Quinceañera Mass